Infinitesimal automorphisms of algebraic varieties and vector fields on elliptic surfaces: Introduction

 The purpose of this paper is to give answers to Questions (A), (B) and (C) for elliptic surfaces over an algebraically closed field $k$ of arbitrary characteristic.
 Before we start explaining our setup, let us remark that Question (A) for elliptic surfaces without multiple fibers has been studied by Rudakov and Shafarevich \cite{RudakovShafarevich} and the first proof of the non-existence of global vector fields on K3 surfaces is a corollary of their work.
 Unfortunately, it turns out that Lemma $3$, Lemma $4$, and, as a result, also Theorem $6$ in \cite{RudakovShafarevich} are false as they are stated there.
 Some of these issues were also addressed in \cite{RudaShafaVector}, but the classification of counterexamples stated there is incomplete.
 In Section \ref{examples}, we give counterexamples to these claims and complete their classification of counterexamples begun in \cite{RudaShafaVector}.
 As a special case of our analysis, we will recover a modified version of \cite[Theorem 6]{RudakovShafarevich} in Theorem (D), which gives a characterization of elliptic surfaces with vector fields and without multiple fibers.

 Let $k$ be an algebraically closed field of characteristic $\Char(k) = p \geq 0$.
-Let $f: X \to C$ be an elliptic surface, that is, $X$ is a smooth projective surface, $C$ is a smooth projective curve and $f$ is a proper morphism such that $f_*\OO_X = \OO_C$, almost all fibers of $f$ are smooth curves of genus one and there are no $(-1)$-curves in the fibers of $f$.
+Let $f: X \to C$ be an elliptic surface, that is, $X$ is a smooth projective surface, $C$ is a smooth projective curve and $f$ is a proper morphism such that $f_*\OO_X = \OO_C$, almost all fibers of $f$ are smooth curves of genus one and $f$ is relatively minimal, that is, there are no $(-1)$-curves in the fibers of $f$.
 By Blanchard's Lemma (see \cite[Theorem 7.2.1]{Brion}), there is a natural morphism of group schemes $f_*: \Aut_X^0 \to \Aut_C^0$.
-We say that $\Ker(f_*)$ is the group scheme of \emph{vertical automorphisms} and $\im(f_*)$ is the group scheme of \emph{horizontal automorphisms}.
+We say that $\Ker(f_*)$ is the \emph{vertical component} and $\im(f_*)$ is the \emph{horizontal component} of $\Aut_X^0$.

 In characteristic $0$, the structure of elliptic surfaces with non-trivial $\Aut_X^0$ is simple and well-known: If $\Aut_X^0$ is non-trivial, then either $X$ is ruled or, after a finite base change $C' \to C$, it becomes isomorphic to the trivial elliptic surface $F \times C'$ where $F$ is a general fiber of $f$.
 We leave it to the reader to check that the same conclusion follows from our results in arbitrary characteristic under the stronger assumption $\dim \Aut_X^0 > 0$ (see also the very recent preprint by Fong \cite{Fong}).